Free Quote Pre Pay & SAVE

 Yes.
 A good service visit includes awareness of what has changed on the property.
 Rain, new landscaping, standing water, fallen branches, drainage issues, leaf piles, and construction next door can all affect pest pressure.

 Some visits require only minor adjustments.
-Others reveal new pressure points that should be emphasized.
+Other visits reveal new pressure points that should be noted or emphasized.

 Do you treat under decks and around shrubs?

 Yes.
-Under decks, beneath steps, behind dense shrub lines, and around shaded patio edges are often high-value areas for mosquito reduction.
+Under decks, beneath steps, behind dense shrub lines, around shaded patios, and along foundation plantings are often high-value areas for mosquito and tick reduction.

-Mosquitoes usually prefer cool, shaded, protected places during the day.
+Mosquitoes often prefer cool, shaded, protected areas during the day.
 Ticks also favor humid edge areas with vegetation or cover.

 These areas often matter more than the open lawn.